All Episodes

 Welcome to the program, Roy.

-Hey Rush.
+Hey, Rush.

-Well, nobody calls me doctor.
+Well, nobody calls me Doctor.

-Well, I'm honored to call you doctor.
+Well, I'm honored to call you Doctor.

-Wikipedia have it right here.
+Wikipedia have it right here?

-Well, everything here is uh is good.
+Well, everything here is good.

 Oh, yeah, that's right.

-Well Heidi Cullen.
+Heidi Cullen.

-Well, here's let us set that you called yesterday and you uh you wanted to say that my uh instincts on this global warming thing as you've heard me discuss them or are accurate, and you started a discussion of the uh calculations here, these climate models that they do not factor because it's not easy to do, or maybe it's not even possible to factor in the role of precipitation and clouds.
+And you started a discussion of the calculations here, these climate models that they do not factor because it's not easy to do, or maybe it's not even possible, to factor in the role of precipitation and clouds.

-Could you start there and uh basically whatever you were going to say yesterday, go ahead and launch.
+And basically, whatever you were going to say yesterday, go ahead and launch.

-And now people will think, oh, well, you mean when they come by they cool off the air, and that's not what I'm talking about.
+And now people will think, oh, well, you mean when they come by, they cool off the air, and that's not what I'm talking about.

-Isn't isn't it true that the majority of greenhouse gases do come from the sources you just mentioned, not man-made?
+Isn't it true that the majority of greenhouse gases do come from the sources you just mentioned, not man-made?

-Uh oh well, yeah, that's true.
+Well, yeah, that's true.

-And since we're changing what's called the radiative budget of the earth, you know, like how much sunlight comes in and how much infrared radiation goes back out to space.
+And since we're changing what's called the radiative budget of the Earth, you know, like how much sunlight comes in and how much infrared radiation goes back out to space, since we're changing the radiation budget of the Earth, the temperature has to change.

 And this is the way you'll hear scientists explain the greenhouse effect.

-And it it's very, you know, from a simple physics standpoint, it's a very attractive way of looking at climate change.
+And it's very, you know, from a simple physics standpoint, it's a very attractive way of looking at climate change.

 There's a big problem with it, though.